-To read my books, I generally use my reMarkable 2 tablet, it allows me much greater flexibility than carrying books in my bag (Which already weight a bit).
+To read my books, I generally use my Boox Note Air 4C tablet, it allows me much greater flexibility than carrying books in my bag (Which already weight a bit).
 I could read stuff everywhere this way without taking too much space (It’s super thin!)

 Normal People